AIgineerAB/SQL_duckdb_course/14_python_duckdb/README.md

 - working with paths in python
 - working with virtual environment, in this case uv

-If these feel unfamiliar to you, you can take a look at one of my [python course](https://github.com/kokchun/Python-course-AI22) for reference.
+If these feel unfamiliar to you, you can take a look at one of my [introduction python course](https://github.com/kokchun/Python-course-AI22) for reference.

 Start with installing duckdb in your virtual environment